King County Democrats chair Bailey Stober resigns amid harassment allegations

 - What would happen in a nuclear attack?
 Interactive graphic shows blast zone in Seattle, other cities

+Sharon Mast, acting chair of the King County Democrats, did not respond to a message seeking comment Monday.

+In his volunteer position as chair of the county Democrats, Stober had been accused of “harassment, intimidation and creation of a hostile work environment,” according to a memo by three vice chairs of the local party organization, who called for his resignation in February.
+Stober also was accused of unnecessarily spending party funds.

-The accusations centered on Stober’s alleged mistreatment of the party’s former executive director, Natalia Koss Vallejo, whom he fired earlier this year, citing video of her dumping a beverage on a car in a Bellingham hotel parking lot.
+The accusations centered on Koss Vallejo, whom he fired earlier this year, citing video of her dumping a beverage on a car in a Bellingham hotel parking lot.
 Video of that incident was posted anonymously to YouTube and flagged for reporters just before the allegations against Stober became public.

 The February memo from the party vice chairs said Stober repeatedly called Koss Vallejo derogatory names and used offensive and sexist insults when she declined to go out drinking with him.
 The memo also said Stober had spent party money on hotel rooms and food unnecessarily, leaving the organization in precarious financial position.